The twins turned 4 on Saturday. 4!!!! I can hardly believe it.

 Balloons: we took 2 Balloon Time helium balloon kits with us so my husband was able to blow up balloons on request.
 We took extra balloons in the party colors and scattered them in a large empty room.
 The kids loved that.

 Photo Boards: Here are the instructions for the Bumble Bee photo board.
-I sketched and had my son paint a Teddy Bear one the morning of the party too.
+I sketched and then had my son paint a Teddy Bear one the morning of the party too.

 Craft Table: Coloring pages and a couple of small craft projects.